arthur-bauer/ReleaseNoteMaker/README.md

     cd <path/to/repo>
     <path to ReleaseNotemaker.php> > ReleaseNotes.md

+or, if you have commits that are not part of the latest tagged version, you can also pass on two arguments

+    cd <path/to/repo>
+    <path to ReleaseNotemaker.php> > ReleaseNotes.md <versionsnummer> <shortdescription>

 You probably want to clean up unnecessary or double commits in the final list.

 The release notes at the end of this document are created with the script.